-The suspension and steering systems on your vehicle have been designed and tested to provide predictable performance whether loaded or empty.
-For this reason, we strongly recommend that you do not make modifications such as adding or removing parts that include lift kits or stabilizer bars or by using replacement parts not equivalent to the original factory equipment.
+We designed and tested the suspension and steering systems on your vehicle to provide predictable performance whether loaded or empty.
+For this reason, we strongly recommend that you do not make modifications such as adding or removing parts that include lift kits or stabilizer bars, or by using replacement parts not equivalent to the original factory equipment.

 We recommend that you use caution when your vehicle has either a high load or device such as ladders or luggage racks.
-Any modifications to your vehicle that raise the center of gravity may cause your vehicle to roll over when there is a loss of vehicle control.
+Any modifications to your vehicle that raise the center of gravity could cause your vehicle to roll over when there is a loss of vehicle control.

-Failure to maintain your vehicle correctly may void the warranty, increase your repair cost, reduce vehicle performance and operational capabilities and adversely affect you and your passenger's safety.
+Failure to maintain your vehicle correctly could void the warranty, increase your repair cost, reduce vehicle performance and operational capabilities, and adversely affect you and your passenger's safety.
 We recommend you frequently inspect your vehicle's chassis components when your vehicle is subject to off road usage.